128technology/docs/docs/cc_fips_conductor_install.md

 After the system has been set up for the first time, the next step is to provision credentials for SSR software access on the conductor.
 Provisioning the software credentials on the conductor propagates those settings down to all of the managed routers.

-From the root user in the workflow above, run the `pcli` command to access the PCLI and configure the token.
+From the root user in the workflow above, run the `pcli` command to access the CLI and configure the token.

-Use the PCLI command `set software access-token`.
+Use the CLI command `set software access-token`.
 For information on this command, see [`set software access-token`](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/cli_reference#set-software-access-token).

 ```
 [root@test-conductor ~]# pcli